 Exam focus: Perhaps Orwell is trying to expose how difficult it is to create a fair and classless society.
-Consider whether he wants us to support socialism or if he is warning us of the dangers of entrusting the wrong people.
+Consider whether he wants us to support socialism or if he is warning us of the dangers of trusting the wrong people.

 However, after the revolution, we still see the animals face oppression.
 There becomes a natural order of power amongst the animals which begins with the pigs at the top of the hierarchy due to their intelligence, allowing the pigs to dominate.
-Even Snowball, who is said to represent the true meaning of socialism, takes the milk from the cows showing that they are not all equal.
-This is then reinforced when the Commandments change from “All animals are equal” to “All animals are equal, but some are more equal than others".
+Even Snowball, who is said to represent the true meaning of socialism, takes milk from the cows showing that they are not all equal.
+This inequality is reinforced when the Commandments change from “All animals are equal” to “All animals are equal, but some are more equal than others".
 The pigs begin to replicate the class structure of Russia, something that all of the animals want to escape from.
 The animals succeed only when they are equal – like they are just after the revolution.

 Exam focus: When the animals are united, they succeed.
 Yet, when individual greed is encountered, we see society begin to fall apart.
 Consider what Orwell wants us to think of equality.
 Perhaps he is issuing a warning about human nature.

 In ‘Animal Farm’, we see the relationship between power and control.
-The novella is a satire (a story that exposes and criticises) of politicians and their ability to use power to manipulate others for their own gain.
+The novella is a satire (a story that exposes and criticises) of politicians and their ability to use power to manipulate others for personal gain.
 At the start, the animals gain power over Mr Jones and we see the animals have equal power and control.
 However, this is short-lived as the pigs slowly take control.
 Napoleon is a clear example of how a communist state can be destroyed because of one person’s quest for personal power.
 Napoleon appears to be altruistic, but many of the decisions are for his own gain rather than for all of the animals.
 We see this through the number of lies Napoleon tells: he steals milk and apples, explaining that pigs need nutrients to carry on their managerial work; he lies that Snowball is a traitor and blames him for any problems on the farm; and, he amends the wording of the Commandments so that he can break them.
-We also see the power and violence linked closely.
-In order to obtain and secure power, Napoleon uses dogs and guns to instil fear and physical control over animals.
+We also see that power and violence are closely linked.
+In order to obtain and secure power, Napoleon uses dogs and guns to instil fear and exert physical control over animals.